 Phil Knight knew exactly what his brand stood for and requested the design of its logo accordingly.
 Logos should always mirror thoughts and ideas to be effective.
 Have you ever noticed FedEX’s arrow?
 It’s there to remind their customers that their orders are on their way to them.
 It’s there to remind that with FedEx, delays are a myth.

-Hint: Don’t overlook colors.
-Colors are a proven way to communicate and, as such, should always be considered.
+Don’t overlook colors.
+Having a color palette is a proven way to communicate your brand and as such should always be considered.
 Appeal to the mind, as well as to the eye!

 - Memorable – you don’t need a full dictionary, just a few well-chosen and placed words.
 We recognize Nike’s ‘Just do it‘ or McDonald’s, ‘I’m lovin’ it,’ in only a few seconds.